agileproducts/h-index/readme.md

     journal.hindex(5)

 Then it returns the h-index for that number of years back - for example you can obtain the h5-index used by [Google Scholar](http://scholar.google.co.uk/intl/en/scholar/metrics.html#metrics).

+The h-median is the median number of citations from the h most cited articles in the set (the h-core).
+This is obtained by:

+    journal.hmedian
+    journal.hmedian(5)

 Testing